 Really Great Reading's Phonics Suite contains three research-based programs for teaching foundational reading skills to emerging and beginning readers: Countdown (Kindergarten), Blast Foundations (Grade 1), and HD Word (Grades 2-12).
-There are also two programs, Phonics Boost and Phonics Blitz, specifically designed for older emerging or struggling readers in Grades 3-12 that require a slower teaching pace and more targeted practice with both phonemic awareness and phonics concept tasks.
-HD Word is also appropriate for older students who need to quickly fill in gaps in their decoding skills.
+Phonics Boost is specifically designed for older emerging or struggling readers in Grades 3-12 that require a slower teaching pace and more targeted practice with both phonemic awareness and phonics concept tasks.
+HD Word is also appropriate for older students who need to quickly fill in gaps in theirdecoding skills.
 At Really Great Reading, we wholeheartedly believe that strong foundational reading skills instruction can help struggling readers, such as those with dyslexia, overcome the reading hurdles before them.

 According to the International Dyslexia Association (2015), students with dyslexia require structured literacy instruction in phonology, sound-symbol association, syllable instruction, morphology, syntax, and semantics.
+Kilpatrick (2015)

-Kilpatrick (2015) believes that there are three components necessary for successful reading intervention programs: "1.
+The Really Great Reading approach contains critical, evidence-based components of dyslexia instruction. believes that there are three components necessary for successful reading intervention programs: "1.
 Eliminating the phonological awareness deficits and teaching phonemic awareness to the advanced level; 2.
 Teaching and reinforcing phonics skills and phonic decoding; 3.
 Providing opportunities for reading connected text."
 The Really Great Reading approach contains critical, evidence-based components of dyslexia instruction.
-Our explicit, systematic, engaging, multisensory, and developmentally appropriate programs teach students the key skills they need to become efficient and accurate decoders, which ultimately leads
+Our explicit, systematic, engaging, multisensory, and developmentally appropriate programs teach students the key skills they need to become efficient and accurate decoders, which ultimately leads to their success not only in word identification, but also in comprehending what they read.